libyui/libyui-old/include/README.md

     target_include_directories( ${MYPLUGIN} BEFORE PUBLIC ../../libyui/include )

-to prefer the headers from this directory of the headers in /usr/include/yui .
+to prefer the headers from this directory to the headers in /usr/include/yui .

 This is safe even if ../../libyui/include is not available.
 In that case, the system includes from /usr/include/yui are used.